MonkeManX/monkemanx.github.io/content/tangled_thoughts/Highlander.md

 </figure>
 {{< /rawhtml >}}

-Highlander (1986): People club their heads in with swords throughout time.
+People club their heads in with swords throughout time.
 Some cool shots, neat story, and not your standard action flick.
 6.5/10.